Adaptive Card Renderer Specification

-CardElements that a renderer will enumerate and render.
+CardElements that a renderer will enumerate and render in order.

-- Each Element is a "block level" element and MUST stretch to the width of its container.
+- Each Element MUST stretch to the width of its parent (think

-- A renderer MUST ignore unknown elements, and continue rendering the rest of the payload.
+- A renderer MUST ignore unknown element types, and continue rendering the rest of the payload.

 Spacing and Separators

-spaceingproperty on every element influences the amount of space between the current element and the one before it.
+spacingproperty on every element influences the amount of space between the CURRENT element and the one BEFORE it.

 - Spacing MUST ONLY apply when there actually is an element preceding it.
 (E.g., won't apply to the first item in an array)

 - A renderer MUST look up the amount of space to use from the